Ph.D. in French with a Concentration in Comparative Literature and Society (sequential)

-Within six months of receiving the M.Phil. degree, students submit a dissertation prospectus for approval by three faculty members.
+Within six months of the Orals date, students submit a dissertation prospectus for approval by three faculty members.
 The prospectus should be approximately 10 pages long, should include a presentation of the need and relevance of the subject, a brief survey of the extant criticism on the subject, a description of their approach and methodology, an outline of the projected chapters and a bibliography and a tentative schedule for completion.
 When the prospectus has been put together, the student and the faculty committee will meet to discuss the dissertation project.
 Once their prospectus has been approved by their faculty advisors, students file the prospectus with the Department.
 They should consult with the graduate coordinator, Benita Dace, about filing the prospectus.

 Once the prospectus has been defended and accepted by the committee, students pursuing a concentration in Comparative Literature and Society will submit it to ICLS according to ICLS regulations.

 The Dissertation committee consists of five faculty members: the sponsor, a second and third reader and two outside members.
-The sponsor of the Dissertation committee for a student pursuing a concentration in Comparative Literature and Society is a tenured faculty member in the department of French and Romance Philology who is responsible for overseeing her advisee’s work and convening meetings.
+The sponsor of the Dissertation committee for a student pursuing a concentration in Comparative Literature and Society is a tenured faculty member in the department of French who is responsible for overseeing her advisee’s work and convening meetings.
 Students pursuing the concentration in Comparative literature and Society can also elect to work with a co-sponsor who is not a member of the French department.

 Students should consult GSAS guidelines for the make-up of the PhD committee.

 In order to insure that students receive feedback from their advisors in a timely fashion, faculty should return chapters with comments within four weeks.
 The Department schedules yearly meetings between student and dissertation committee to discuss progress towards the completion of the dissertation.